Automattic/vip-go-mu-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change works and has been tested locally (or has an appropriate fallback).
 - [ ] This change works and has been tested on a Go sandbox.
 - [ ] This change has relevant unit tests (if applicable).
+- [ ] This change uses a rollout method to ease with deployment (if applicable - especially for large scale actions that require writes).
 - [ ] This change has relevant documentation additions / updates (if applicable).
 - [ ] I've created a changelog description that aligns with the provided examples.